rnaidu02/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

-###Test a Model on New Images
+### Test a Model on New Images

-####1.
-Choose five German traffic signs found on the web and provide them in the report.
+#### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are ten German traffic signs that I found on the web:

-![alt text][image4] ![alt text][image5] ![alt text][image6]
-![alt text][image7] ![alt text][image8]
+![Turn right][./test_imgs/img6.jpeg] ![Caution][./test_imgs/img1.jpeg] ![speed 60][./test_imgs/img7.jpeg] ![Children crossing][./test_imgs/img4.jpeg] ![Road work][./test_imgs/img_at_work.jpeg]

 The first image might be difficult to classify because ...

-####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
+#### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: